 Screening Films

-Under Section 110, all of the following have to be satisfied in order to avoid needing permission of the copyright holder:
+According to current law, all of the following have to be satisfied in order to avoid needing permission of the copyright holder:

 1. The movie must be shown by an instructor or students;